Last Updated on

 Having a pool is a great way to keep cool during hot summer months, but large pools – whether in-ground or above – can be expensive to install and a hassle to keep up.
 This is especially true for families with young children for whom time is already often in short supply.

 A popular alternative is a “kiddie” or toddler wading pool – a fairly inexpensive temporary pool that you put in your yard for the summer, then usually get rid of or store away during colder months.
-Check out our ultimate kiddie pool setup guide.
+Start off the summer right by getting the best kiddie pool, read our roundup HERE.

 These pools can be great fun for the kids, but many parents get frustrated when the water gets dirty and the kids stop playing.